tranquan/swift-password-validator/README.md

-# swift-password-validator
+# SwiftPasswordValidator

-Password validator for Swift
+A description of this package.